CausalRAG2: Hierarchical Causal Knowledge Graph Design for RAG: Experiments

 \section{Experiments}

-\paragraph{Overview.} We conducted extensive experiments on diverse datasets across various domains to comprehensively evaluate and compare the performance of HugRAG against competitive baselines.
-Our analysis is guided by the following five research questions:
+\paragraph{Overview.} We conducted extensive experiments on diverse datasets across various domains to comprehensively evaluate and compare the performance of CausalRAG2 against competitive baselines.
+Our analysis is guided by the following six research questions: